PNNL-Comp-Mass-Spec/PgSQL-View-Creator-Helper/README.md

 The input file should be a SQL text file with CREATE VIEW statements

-The `/Map` file is is a tab-delimited text file with five columns, for example:
+The `/Map` file is is a tab-delimited text file with five columns
+* The Map file matches the format of the NameMap file created by sqlserver2pgsql (https://github.com/PNNL-Comp-Mass-Spec/sqlserver2pgsql)
+* Example data:

 | SourceTable   | SourceName           | Schema | NewTable        | NewName                 |
 |---------------|----------------------|--------|-----------------|-------------------------|